-One of the biggest challenges facing the widespread adoption of electric vehicles (EVs) in the UK is the current shortage in EV charging infrastructure.
-However, recent trends suggest the technology could be approaching a tipping point.
+One of the biggest challenges facing the widespread adoption of EVs in the UK is the current shortage in EV charging infrastructure.

-With the number of electric vehicles (EVs) on UK roads now totalling more than 115,000 – up from practically zero just ten years ago – the demand for charging infrastructure needed to power these new-wave, eco-friendly automobiles is accelerating at an equally rapid pace.
+Recent trends do suggest the technology could be approaching a tipping point, with the number of EVs on UK roads now totaling over 115,000 up from practically zero just ten years ago.
+The demand for charging infrastructure needed to power these new-wave, eco-friendly automobiles is accelerating at an equally rapid pace.

 However, such is the speedy uptake of EVs – it is estimated by National Grid that ownership figures will race to nine million by 2030 – the installation of electric charging points has so far struggled to keep up.

 According to ZapMap, there are now approximately 14,000 public charging connectors around Britain at around 4,900 locations, meaning EV’s outnumber these individual plug-in points by eight to one.

 While some have argued that the continued growth of EVs in the UK will be dependent on the wider availability of charging infrastructure, others say the growing appetite for EVs – especially as prices come down and technology improves – will naturally lead to more charging points being provided.

 Whatever way this chicken and egg scenario plays out, one thing that we can all agree on is that though the number of public chargers has grown significantly in the last few years, more are definitely needed.

 Fortunately, there has been some promising progress on this front in recent months.